Semrush helps you:

 2. Limit the Use of URL Parameters

-Keep your URLs clean and simple.
-Avoid using URL parameters unless necessary.
+Keep your URLs clean and simple, and avoid using URL parameters unless they’re absolutely necessary.

 For example:

-It’s possible to use URL parameters to change the language of a webpage like so:
+It’s possible to use URL parameters when you have multiple language versions of your pages, like so:

-But it’s not recommended because there’s a better way to do it.
+But this is not the recommended way to do it.

 https://es.semrush.com/

-In addition, the robots.txt file manages which pages on your website search engines are allowed to crawl.
-Use it to block search engines from accessing URLs with unnecessary parameters.
+Your robots.txt file helps you manage which pages on your website search engines are allowed to crawl.
+You can use it to block search engines from accessing URLs with unnecessary parameters.

 Google – Robots.txt